1948 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Key Features of the 1948 Quarter

 Crucial features of the 1948 Washington quarters include John Flanagan’s obverse and reverse designs.
-Besides, there are coins’ composition and standard measurements for each piece.
+Besides, there are the coins’ composition and standard measurements for each piece.
 Unlike modern coinage, all quarters minted from 1932 to 1965, including those from 1948, were made of silver.

 The Obverse of the 1948 Washington Quarter